What is absence management?

 - How absence is monitored

-- Short- and long-term sick leave
+- Leave for Short- and long-term sickness

 - How to report and keep track of absences